 The best ich treatment is copper-based medication.
 Before treating the tank, move the sick fish to a bare bottomed quarantine or treatment tank.
 Here are five treatments for white spot disease.

 01 of 05

-To use Coppersafe, use 1 teaspoon of medication for every 4 gallons of water, or 1 cup of every 190 gallons.
+To use Coppersafe, add 1 teaspoon of medication for every 4 gallons of water, or 1 cup of every 190 gallons.
 The solution will remain active in the tank for more than one month.

 02 of 05